Wild Rice Salad

 It doesn’t matter if the discs are different sizes, they just need to be the same thickness.

-Place the carrot slices in a bowl and toss with olive oil, salt, cinnamon, cloves, paprika, and cumin:
+Place the carrot slices in a large bowl and toss with olive oil, kosher salt, ground cinnamon, ground cloves, paprika, and ground cumin:

 I love this spice blend with carrots, and I use the same flavors with my Carrot Raisin Salad.